learn-co-curriculum/react-changing-state/README.md

 Uh?
 That's a bit weird.
 What happened?

 We forgot to bind our handler functions!
-Typically you would bind all you component's public methods in the constructor (click handlers etc.):
+Typically we would bind all you component's public methods in the constructor (click handlers etc.):

 ```js